jakejbauer/triquetrella-model/README.md

 Because rasters used in this project are large, and originate from many source agencies, instructions for the downloading these products are included below:

 ## TNIM DEM (1 arc second)
-Data query was generated for the study area using <a href="https://apps.nationalmap.gov/downloader/">TNM Download v2.0</a>. <a href="https://sourceforge.net/projects/urlget/">uGet</a> was used to download the queried files using the resulting text file.
-To download the needed files, use <a href="">NED_1arcsec_StudyArea_uGet.txt</a> to initiate a uGet download.
+Data query was generated for the study area using <a href="https://apps.nationalmap.gov/downloader/">TNM Download v2.0</a>.
+To download the queried files, <a href="https://sourceforge.net/projects/urlget/">uGet</a> was utilized.
+Use <a href="">NED_1arcsec_StudyArea_uGet.txt</a> to initiate a uGet download.